 - The && operator shall yield 1 if both of its operands compare unequal to 0; otherwise, it yields 0.
-The result has type int. - 4 Unlike the bitwise binary & operator, the && operator guarantees left-to-right evaluation; there is a sequence point after the evaluation of the first operand.
+The result has type int. - 4 Unlike the bitwise binary & operator, the && operator guarantees left-to-right evaluation; if the second operand is evaluated, there is a sequence point between the evaluations of the first and second operands.
 If the first operand compares equal to 0, the second operand is not evaluated.